joaotavora/eglot/README.md

 *That's it*.
 If you're lucky, this guesses the LSP program to start for the language you're using.
 Otherwise, it prompts you to enter one.

+### _1-2-3-pitfall!_

+By design, Eglot doesn't depend on anything but Emacs.
+But there _are_ ELPA dependencies to newer versions of so-called "core packages" developed _in the Emacs mainline_.
+So unless you're using a bleeding-edge Emacs, where loading `eglot.el` is all you'd need to do, make sure your package system pulls in and loads the newest `project.el`, `xref.el`, `eldoc.el`, etc...
+In case of trouble `M-x find-library` can help you tell if that happened.

 <a name="connecting"></a>
 # Connecting to a server